ImmortalMan01/FaceAttribute-Flutter/README.md

   granted and that location services are enabled.
 On Android 14 and above you must also grant the **Foreground service (connected device)** permission when requested.
+  For remote notifications, place your `google-services.json` file into `android/app` and make sure a valid Firebase project is configured.
+Devices will automatically subscribe to the `face_events` topic and receive push notifications when a face is recognized.
   If you plan to run the iOS app, please refer to the following [link](https://docs.flutter.dev/deployment/ios) for detailed instructions.</br>
 ## About SDK
 ### 1. Setup